JussiLem/iot-demo/docs/decisions/0007-iot-platform-disaster-recovery.md

 - The primary region is determined by the `PRIMARY_REGION` environment variable or defaults to `eu-west-1`.
 - The domain name for IoT Core custom endpoints follows the pattern `iot-{environment}.example.com`.
 - Health checks are configured to check HTTPS connectivity to the IoT Core endpoints.
-- The Route53 hosted zone is created only in the primary region and referenced in secondary regions.
+- The Route53 hosted zone is created only in the primary region by the HostedZoneStack and directly referenced in all regions using `HostedZone.fromLookup`.